ps2homebrew/PMAP/README.txt

 ====================================================================

 The PlayStation 2 Mechacon Adjustment Program (PMAP) is a tool for maintaining the PlayStation 2 CD/DVD subsystem.
-SONY has its own official tools that aid in the maintanence process of their consoles.
+SONY has its own official tools that aid in the maintenance process of its consoles.
 This program is a clone of their tools.

 It offers the following functionality:
 1. EEPROM maintenance and updating